NeuralTouch: Neural Descriptors for Precise Sim-to-Real Tactile Robot Control: Experimental Results

 \subsection{Fine Manipulation Tasks in the Real World}

 We conducted sim-to-real NeuralTouch in two real-world fine manipulation tasks, including bottle-lid opening and bolt-out/in-hole tasks.
 The main pipeline is illustrated in Fig.~\ref{fig:framework} and the experimental setup is detailed in Sec.~\ref{subsec:task}.
-Again our NeuralTouch consistently achieved significantly better performance in these tasks with all considered objects compared to vanilla NDF (experimental results for both tasks reported in Tables~\ref{table:bottle} and~\ref{table:bolt} respectively).
-Some snapshots of the execution process when using NeuralTouch and the trajectories during the fine phase are shown in Fig.~\ref{fig:real_world_exp}.
+Again NeuralTouch consistently achieved much better performance in these tasks with all considered objects compared to the other four baselines (experimental results reported in Tables~\ref{table:bottle} and~\ref{table:bolt}).
+Some snapshots of the execution process when using NeuralTouch during the fine phase are shown in Fig.~\ref{fig:real_world_exp}.